My Financial Independence (FI) Plan

 It’s funny.
 Thinking back on it I can’t recall exactly where I first heard the term financial independence.

 But soon after I began to devour blog article after blog article, and then, every podcast I could get my hands on about the subject.
 And now, I have arrived to the point where (I think) I have a solid plan for the journey ahead.

 The original plan was to reach FI by age 43 (which at the time would have been 6 years away).

-1. The hubs is not on board.
+1. The hubs isn’t on board.
 He just doesn’t ‘get’ FI, but I’m working to change that.

-2. A immediate and dramatic lifestyle change would have been required in order to make it happen within the original 6 year time frame I had given myself (i.e. downsizing houses and moving to a lower cost of living area).
+2. An immediate and dramatic lifestyle change would have been required in order to make it happen within the original 6-year time frame I’d given myself (i.e. downsizing houses and moving to a lower cost of living area).
 And considering #1, this wasn’t a realistic goal.

 3. After years of hustling and working extra jobs to pay off student loan debt, this girl was tired and needed a mental break from the hard-core financial grind.

 So that brings me to today (October 2018) and I’m renewed and ready to give FI a go.

 A Few Details to Provide Perspective

 - I married my college sweetheart at the age of 23- we’re coming up on 15 years of marriage.